-Three departments of Governor Brown's California Resources Agency complete a report entitled "Feasibility and Desirability of Designating the Middle Fork Feather

-River a Wild River."95 The report finds that federal designation would be more practicable than a state designation (although neither system existed at the time).
+Three departments of Governor Brown's California Resources Agency complete a report entitled "Feasibility and Desirability of Designating the Middle Fork Feather River a Wild River."
+99 The report finds that federal designation would be more practicable than a state designation (although neither system existed at the time).
 The river had been the sites of proposed hydroelectric and irrigation dams by the Richvale Irrigation District, something that may have motivated the report's conclusions.
-96
+100

-1967 - The California legislature, endorsed by Governor Ronald Reagan (R-CA), adopts Senate Joint Resolution No. 16 requesting that the U.S. Congress include the Middle Fork Feather in the proposed national wild & scenic river system.97 A year later, the Congress does so.
-Local irrigation districts had been considering the construction of a hydroelectric project there98 financed by a power purchase agreement with PG&E.99
+1967 - The California legislature, endorsed by Governor Ronald Reagan (R-CA), adopts Senate Joint Resolution No. 16 requesting that the U.S. Congress include the Middle Fork Feather in the proposed national wild & scenic river system.
+101 A year later, the Congress does so.
+Local irrigation districts had been considering the construction of a hydroelectric project there 102 financed by a power purchase agreement with PG&E. 103

 1968 - California Governor Ronald Reagan (R-CA) signs into law State Senator Robert Lagomarsino's (R-Ojai) Protected Waterways bill (SB-830), which required the Department of Water Resources to investigate California's rivers and develop a list of rivers needing protection and a plan to protect them.
-100 In some ways, this was a predecessor of the California Wild & Scenic Rivers Act.
+104 In some ways, this was a predecessor of the California Wild & Scenic Rivers Act.
 Three and four years later, State Senator Lagomarsino would co-sponsor State Senator Peter Behr's (R-Mill Valley) bill establishing the state wild & scenic rivers system.
-101
+105

 On July 16, 1968, California Resources Agency Administrator (Secretary) Ike Livermore contacts Wayne Aspinall (D-Colorado), Chairman of the House Interior and Insular Affairs Committee suggesting that he consider inclusion of the Middle Fork Feather River in the then upcoming National Wild & Scenic Rivers Act.
-He includes a copy of the state 1966 Middle Fork Feather and Senate Joint Resolution #16.102

-On October 2, with President Lyndon Baines Johnson's signature, the National Wild & Scenic Rivers Act (S. 119, 90th Congress) became law.
-103 The Middle Fork of the Feather was the one California waterway included in the original system.
-Added to the system as the "entire Middle Fork," 104 with its somewhat ambiguous headwaters.
-In 1978, the boundaries were to be sharpened, and the designated river was limited to encompass 77.6 miles from the confluence of its tributary streams one kilometer south of Beckwourth and then down to Oroville Reservoir (S. 1506, 94th Congress, Lee Metcalf, D-Montana).
-105 The National Wild & Scenic Rivers Act contemplates the existence of state wild & scenic river systems (WSRA §2(a)(ii)), 106 and authorizes the Secretary of the Interior to "encourage and assist the states to consider the needs and opportunities for establishing state and local wild, scenic[,] and recreational river areas."
+He includes a copy of the state 1966 Middle Fork Feather and Senate Joint Resolution #16.106 boundaries were to be sharpened, and the designated river was limited to encompass 77.6 miles from the confluence of its tributary streams one kilometer south of Beckwourth and then down to Oroville Reservoir (S. 1506, 94th Congress, Lee Metcalf, D-Montana).
+The National Wild & Scenic Rivers Act contemplates the existence of state wild & scenic river systems (WSRA §2(a)(ii)), 110 and authorizes the Secretary of the Interior to "encourage and assist the states to consider the needs and opportunities for establishing state and local wild, scenic[,] and recreational river areas."
 (WSRA §11(a)).
-107 The Secretaries of the Interior and Agriculture and the heads of federal agencies are authorized to "assist, advise, and cooperate with States or their political subdivisions, landowners, private organizations, or individuals to plan, protect, and manage river resources."
+The Secretaries of the Interior and Agriculture and the heads of federal agencies are authorized to "assist, advise, and cooperate with States or their political subdivisions, landowners, private organizations, or individuals to plan, protect, and manage river resources."
 (WSRA §11(b)(1)).
-108 possible water development plans on the Eel River watershed," in effect shelving the proposed giant Dos Rios dam on the Eel River.
-109 Reagan had expressed reluctance to flood tribal lands here.
-Three years later, the Eel River would become part of the original slate of rivers of the state wild & scenic rivers system.
+112